-- 13.2 Local arrangements to consolidate some or all of the general public holidays into annual leave may operate, subject to agreement at local level. - 13.3 These leave entitlements include the two extra-statutory days available in England and Wales in the past.
+13.2 Local arrangements to consolidate some or all of the general public holidays into annual leave may operate, subject to agreement at local level.

+13.3 These leave entitlements include the two extra-statutory days available in England and Wales in the past.
 Therefore, any local arrangements to add days on account of extra-statutory days will no longer apply.
 In Scotland this entitlement includes the two additional days that could previously be designated as either statutory days or annual leave.
-In Northern Ireland this entitlement also contains the two extra statutory days, however there are ten general public holidays. - 13.4 Staff required to work or to be on-call on a general public holiday are entitled to equivalent time to be taken off in lieu at plain time rates, in addition to the appropriate payment for the duties undertaken (see Sections 2 or 2 (a) (England) and Annex A3). - 13.5 Where staff work standard shifts, other than 71⁄2 hours excluding meal breaks, annual leave and general public holiday entitlements should be calculated on an hourly basis, to prevent staff on these shifts receiving greater or less leave than colleagues on standard shifts.
+In Northern Ireland this entitlement also contains the two extra statutory days, however there are ten general public holidays.

+13.4 Staff required to work or to be on-call on a general public holiday are entitled to equivalent time to be taken off in lieu at plain time rates, in addition to the appropriate payment for the duties undertaken.
+See Section 2 (England and Wales) or Section 2 (Scotland and Northern Ireland) and Annex 292.

+13.5 Where staff work standard shifts, other than 71⁄2 hours excluding meal breaks, annual leave and general public holiday entitlements should be calculated on an hourly basis, to prevent staff on these shifts receiving greater or less leave than colleagues on standard shifts.3